meriworks/PowerShell.Sign/README.md

 		Regsvr32 capicom.dll

 <a name="license"></a>

 ## License
 Licensed using the [MIT License](LICENSE.md).

 <a name="author"></a>

 ## Author
 Developed by [Dan Händevik](mailto:dan@meriworks.se), [Meriworks](http://www.meriworks.se).

 <a name="changelog"></a>

 ## Changelog

 ### v6.2 - 2021-04-22
-* Changed timestamp server url
+* Changed timestamp server url and made it configurable [#1](https://github.com/meriworks/PowerShell.Sign/issues/1)

 ### v6.1.0 - 2020-09-01
 * Moved to azure pipelines